jywarren/image-sequencer/.github/PULL_REQUEST_TEMPLATE.md

 Make sure these boxes are checked before your pull request (PR) is ready to be reviewed and merged.
 Thanks!

-* [ ] tests pass -- look for a green checkbox ✔️ a few minutes after opening your PR -- or run tests locally with `npm test`
+* [ ] tests pass -- look for a green checkbox ✔️ a few minutes after opening your PR -- or run tests locally with `npm run test-all`
 * [ ] code is in uniquely-named feature branch and has no merge conflicts
 * [ ] PR is descriptively titled
 * [ ] ask `@publiclab/is-reviewers` for help, in a comment below